What is an Interrupted Aortic Arch?

 In a child with interrupted aortic arch, the PDA gives another way to get enough blood flow to the lower body.

 While the ductus arteriosus is open, infants may not have noticeable symptoms.
-They may not be diagnosed.
-As the ductus arteriosus starts to close, the infant begins to show signs and symptoms of not having enough blood flow to the area.
+As the ductus arteriosus starts to close, the infant begins to show signs and symptoms of not having enough blood flow to the lower half of the body.
+The ductus arteriosus typically closes in the first one to two days of life.
 Not getting enough blood flow to the body may lead to severe symptoms.
 These may include shock and congestive heart failure.

 Signs and Symptoms

-The infant may develop weakness, tiredness, poor feeding, rapid breathing, fast heart rate, or low oxygen levels.
-The low oxygen levels may show more when measured in the legs and feet.
+The infant may develop tiredness, poor feeding, rapid breathing, fast heart rate or low oxygen levels.
+The oxygen levels are typically lower in the feet.

 This condition can worsen and lead to shock.
-The infant will be pale, blotchy and cool.
-The infant will likely have fewer wet diapers and poor pulses.
-Poor pulses are seen more in the lower extremities.
+The infant will be pale, mottled and cool.
+The infant will likely have fewer wet diapers and poor pulses, particularly in the lower extremities.

 Diagnosis